Jobs available on the Saint Louis Lines

 Brochure: Ewing Ave Yard Operations

 Stress/experience level = medium.
-It’s a yard, but an easy one as yards go.
-6 stub-ended classification tracks and 2 Arrival/Departure tracks, plus engine service and cabeeses/cabooses/crummies…
+It’s a moderately busy yard with 6 stub-ended classification tracks and 2 Arrival/Departure tracks, plus engine service and caboose track.

 DISPATCHER